thestriver/AWS_SSA/AWS_SSA.md

 ![](assets/images/saa/sqs7.png)

+– When the ReceiveMessageWaitTimeSeconds property of a queue is set to a value greater than zero,long polling is in effect.
+Long polling reduces the number of empty responses by allowing Amazon SQS to wait until a message is available before sending a response to a ReceiveMessage request.

 <h2>Amazon Simple Notification Service</h2>

 Amazon Simple Notification Service (Amazon SNS) is a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.